NASA-IMPACT/veda-data/README.md

 ### Step 1: Stage your files

 Upload files to the staging bucket `s3://veda-data-store-staging` (which you can do with a VEDA JupyterHub account--request access [here](https://nasa-impact.github.io/veda-docs/services/jupyterhub.html)) or a self-hosted bucket in s3 has shared read access to VEDA service.
+[Docs.openveda.cloud provides additional details on preparing files](https://docs.openveda.cloud/instance-management/adding-content/dataset-ingestion/file-preparation.html)

 ### Step 2: Generate STAC metadata in the staging catalog